Friday, 29 June 2007

 A handful of capers (optional)

 Put all the dressing ingredients into a bowl and whisk well to combine.
-Check the seasoning.
+Season to taste with salt and black pepper.

 Print Friendly and PDFPrint Friendly